AtlantaL/Heart-Rate-Analysis-in-Wearable-Technology/README.md

 **Date:** Winter 2020

 Exploratory data analysis on a repeated measures data.
-Analyzing heart rate in joggers that wear Garmin watch
+Analyzing heart rate in joggers with a Garmin Lumo Run watch.